rhernandez-nationalboard/Reacti18next/README.md

 This allows us to display the name property of the shopping cart variable

 ### Displaying plural data
-In order to support plural data we can specify another line in our translation file with the same key but _other appended to the end.
+In order to support plural data we can specify another line in our translation file with the same key but _other appended to the end of the name.
 We can do the same with zero by specifying _zero.
 We also have to leverage the keyword / parameter count in our translation file and pass this as a parameter.

 ##### Code
 `<div>{t('line', { shoppingCart, count: shoppingCart.totalDogs })}</div>`

 ##### Translation file
-`{
+`
+{
   "plural_line_zero": "{{shoppingCart.name}} is not buying any dogs", "plural_line_one": "{{shoppingCart.name}} is buying 1 dog",
   "plural_line_other": "{{shoppingCart.name}} is buying {{count}} dogs"
-}`
+}
+`

 Note: There's more details about formatting within our notes folder